 The rarity of Alexandrite actually contributes to the reasoning behind the month of June having three birthstones.
 In the 1950s, Alexandrite joined the pearl as an alternative birthstone for June.
 However, the scarcity of Alexandrite makes it expensive and extremely difficult – even impossible – for the average consumer looking to acquire one.
 Combined with the rarity and high cost of certain pearls, some may argue why it is worth having a birthstone that you can never attain .
 The good news is with three birthstones options used to celebrate one month, consumers have more options of variety and creativity when selecting their next piece of jewelry.
 In addition to being a birthstone for June, Alexandrite is also recognized as the gem of the prosperous 55th wedding anniversary.

 The Overall Significance of June’s Three Stones

 Because there are three birthstones for June babies, customers and gift-givers have multiple options to represent the month.
 Some born in June, however, may not be fans of having three different options.
 It may not feel as special or meaningful without one universally known gem for their birth month.
-Now that you know the reasoning and characteristics behind June’s stones, though, perhaps it is more special and meaningful.
+Now that you know the reasoning and characteristics behind the birthstones of June, though, perhaps it is more special and meaningful.

 The gifts we receive, particularly jewelry, carry priceless sentimental value.
 Receiving a pearl for June because of a passion for water and nature can make it all the more thoughtful.
 Someone who believes in the mysteriously positive healing properties of moonstones would surely appreciate receiving a moonstone rather than a pearl.
 With the color-changing properties of Alexandrite, it is almost as if a fourth option is available.
 They say it’s the thought that counts, and it means so much more when the thought behind the gift is so personalized.